Combating Data Laundering in LLM Training: Introduction

-\textbf{Contributions.} This study presents (i) a data laundering-aware, post-hoc unauthorized data detection formulation for black-box LLMs. (ii) a {\em goal-details} abstraction that constructs a tractable search space over undisclosed laundering transformation. (iii) \ourmethod, a practical two-stage method that restores the effectiveness of standard detection methods even under laundering.
-Together, we hope this study establishes an actionable blueprint for data rights holders to verify unauthorized training under data laundering in black-box LLMs and \emph{raises practitioners' awareness of data laundering}.
+\textbf{Contributions.} This paper makes three contributions.
+First, we formulate data laundering-aware post-hoc unauthorized training data detection for black-box LLMs.
+Second, we introduce a goal-detail decomposition that turns the open-ended transformation search into a tractable synthesis problem.
+Third, we propose \ourmethod, a two-stage method that restores the effectiveness of standard detection methods under data laundering.
+Together, these results provide a practical auditing approach for data rights holders and highlight data laundering as an emerging risk for LLM governance.